top of page

 However, frequent and unchecked defensiveness can hinder effective communication, damage relationships, and stifle company growth.

-As Alpha leaders, you can promote a culture of openness and curiosity over simply "being right."
+As Strong leaders, you can promote a culture of openness and curiosity over simply "being right."

 And trust me, it's much more liberating for yourself too.